nhu92/popgen2021/Recombination.md

 For this exercise and later ones in this semester, we will use these command very often.
 For more usages and more fancy filters, you could visit [VCF manual](http://vcftools.sourceforge.net/man_latest.html).
 ## Calculating r<sup>2</sup> using 'vcftools'
 In vcftools, we have `--geno-r2`, `--hap-r2`, `--geno-r2-positions`, `--hap-r2-positions` options to calculate r<sup>2</sup> in different situations.
-If our data are phased (means we know which alleles are in the same haplotype), we can calculate haplotype r<sup>2</sup>.
+If our data are phased (means we know which alleles are in the same haplotype), we can calculate haplotype r<sup>2</sup>, D and D' statistics.
 For our data, since we sequenced with sequence capture technique, the genotype calling is less phased.
 Currently, we could only use `--geno-r2` or `--geno-r2-positions` to calculate r<sup>2</sup>.
 > To reduce the work intensity, I suggest only work on part of the genome when generating LD parameters.
 As an example here, I choose to run r<sup>2</sup> calculation only for Chr15W in males, which is a ZZ homozygotic sex chromosome pair.
 I cut the chromosome into 3 parts: PAR1 (Psuedo-autosomal Region 1) from 0 to 4Mbp, SDR (Sex determination Region) from 4 to 8Mbp, and PAR2 (Psuedo-autosomal Region 2) from 8Mbp to the end.
 It will take a very long computer time to working on full chromosomes.

 > Files `sn_male.list`, `sn_female.list`, `sp_male.list`, `sp_female.list`, `sr_male.list`, `sr_female.list` are available under `/lustre/scratch/nhu/popgen2021/doc/`.
 They contains the name list of individuals for each gender in each populations.